 THE AS91421 LEARNING PROGRAMME

-A full year elearning programme which helps NCEA Level 3 music students gain knowledge and strategies to answer questions in their Harmonic and Tonal Conventions exam with accuracy, clarity and insight.
+A series of online courses to help NCEA level 3 music students gain knowledge and strategies to answer questions in their Harmonic and Tonal Conventions exam with accuracy, clarity and insight.

 HOW THE PROGRAMME WORKS

-The learning programme is made up of 7 online courses hosted on my Music eLearning site which explain the principles which underpin many of the conventions that are evident in tonal music.
+The learning programme is made up of 7 online courses which explain the principles which underpin many of the conventions that are evident in tonal music.
 The courses are organised into a natural progression for learning and are designed for students to work through over the year leading towards their final exam.

 The first half of the programme focuses on introducing the requirements of the achievement standard and on working through the knowledge, underlying concepts and terminology students need.
 The courses in the second half of the programme focus on giving students skills and plenty of practice in applying that knowledge through musical analysis and harmonisation.